pcfx-devel/PC-FX_Info/FX_Backup_Mem_Format.md

 ## Overview

-The overall storage format of the backup memory area is FAT-12.
+The overall storage format of the backup memory area is FAT.
 There are many variations of this format, so in the following sections, this will be specified in more detail.

+Notably, FAT-12 is in use for storage areas of 512KB and smaller, whereas FAT-16 is in use for storage areas of 1MB or larger.

 The high-level breakdown of the FAT filesystem includes the following elements:
  1. The Boot Sector (or reserved sectors), which includes an area called the BPB (BIOS Parameter Block),